hfoley/lakehouse/01 Create Resources/readme.md

 We are now ready to run the PowerShell scripts to build things out in Azure.
 Here's an overview of what we'll do in this module.

 	1. Verify paramfile06.json in Azure
-	2. Run command to create
+	2. Run script to create resources
-	3. Run pre-req file 00 - LakehousePreReqCheck.ps1 to check/install modules.
-	4. Client tool to connect and run queries against an Azure SQL database (i.e Azure Data Studio / SSMS)
- 	5. Power BI Desktop
-	6. Update the paramfile06.json file with the values you want items to be in Azure
-	7. Upload the scripts you intend to run into the lakehouse folder we created in Azure Cloud Shell environment/storage fileshare
-	8. Optional - Azure Storage Explorer
+	3. Verify and connect to the Azure SQL database
+ 	4. Verify and connect to the Synapse Analytics workspace
+    5. Run script to grant privledges to data lake

 ### Step 1 - Verify paramfile06.json ###
-Type the following command to view the contents of yoru paramfile06.json file has been updated.
+Type the following command to view the contents of yoru paramfile06.json file has been updated in Azure Cloud Shell environment.
+Validate the values are as you want them.

 `get-content paramfile06.json`

-### Step 2 - Setup Azure Cloud Shell environment ###
+### Step 2 - Run script to create resources ###
-We'll utilize Azure Cloud Shell to run the PowerShell scripts for this workshop.
-Below are the steps to set this up.
-You will need an Azure storage account.
+Navigate in Azure cloud shell to the lakehouse folder location containing all the PowerShell script files.
+Run the command below:

+./"01 - CreateLakehouseResources.ps1" -filepath ./paramfile06.json

+You'll get this message:
+    WARNING: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <code> to authenticate.
+Copy the code shown.
+Open a new browser tab and navigate to link above.
+Paste in the code given.
+Hit next.
+Sign in with your account granted access to build in Azure.
+You may be prompted for MFA if enabled.
+Confirm you are using PowerShell and hit continue.
+Navigate back to Cloud shell.
+You'll get notifications when each creation starts.
+You'll see messages like this when the script starts to run.

+image

+To avoid putting usernames and passwords in any files, you will be prompted for the SQL admin user and password.
+You will get 2 prompts as you'll create one for the Azure SQL database and the Synapse Analytics workspace.

-1. Navigate to and login to the Azure portal (azure.portal.com).
-Start Azure Cloud Shell by clicking the  >_ icon in top right.
+Login to the Azure portal (https://portal.azure.com/) and verify the items are created in Azure in the resource group specified in your paramfile06.

-2. You will be prompted for Bash or PowerShell if you've never set it up before.
-Choose PowerShell.
-3. You will be prompted to create or connect to existing storage account and fileshare.
-You can more details on storage needs at  https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage.
-4. You will then see the Azure Cloud Shell prompt.
-You can verify your storage account info by typing get-clouddrive in prompt and hit enter.
+The creation script tends to run for about XX minutes.

+Navigate to your Azure SQL Server.
+Overview will contain the servername to use for connecting.
+Hover over it for an option to copy to clipboard.

+Navigate in the left pane to Networking under the Security section.
+Review the options and that your client IP address is allowed.

+Open the SQL client tool.
+Create a server connection with the info in clipboard.

+Do the same for your Synapse workspace in the Azure portal.
+You can remove some of the approved IPs if different from yours.
+They are created from the cloud shell environment and needs separate IP allowed for connectivity.

+Verify you can connect into the Azure Syanpse Analytics Studio.

+Now ready to move to next module.

+### Step 3 - Verify and connect to the Azure SQL database ###

+### Step 4 - Verify and connect to the Synapse Analytics workspace  ###

+### Step 5 - Run script to grant privledges to data lake  ###

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/lakehouse/CloudShell02.jpg?raw=true)